- This event has passed.

 Innovation Centre Denmark (ICDK) is a partnership between the Ministry of Higher Education and Science and the Ministry of Foreign Affairs of Denmark and co-organizer of “A greener future: Re-inventing cities”.

-Further information on ICDKs work:
+Further information on ICDKs work and related articles:

 Smart City and Smart Mobility in Israel, ICDK Tel Aviv